 Meet the Staff

-The staff of Durango Mountain Camp are hand-picked professionals dedicated to the academic success and personal achievements of each student.
+The staff of Rocky Mountain Camp are hand-picked professionals dedicated to the academic success and personal achievements of each student.

 Mrs. Bilgrave’s four decades of academic and camp experience span the United States.
 She is co-founder and former director of the Jemicy School of Baltimore, Maryland, a nationally acclaimed program of excellence for dyslexic students.
 She co-founded and directed Camp Bombadil, a day camp for dyslexic students, and Big Rock Creek Camp, a conference center and outdoor science program in the Angeles National Forest of Southern California.
 In addition, Mrs. Bilgrave was instrumental in founding the following schools for dyslexic children: Rawson-Saunders School, Austin, Texas; Durango Mountain Camp and the Liberty School in Durango, Colorado.